-Can you really say that you knew what Av Mode and Tv Mode meant when your first started playing with your camera?
+Can you really say that you knew what Av Mode and Tv Mode meant when you first started playing with your camera?
 Or what ISO meant or stood for?
-Well, maybe a few of you did, but if you’re like most of us, chances are you had a little bit of a struggle to start off with.
+Well, maybe a few of you did.
+If you’re like most of us, chances are you had a little bit of a struggle to start off with.

 If you are just starting out in photography, this article is perfect for you!
 We’re going to take a look at your ‘Must Know’ DSLR Basics, so you can be well equipped when it comes to your brand new camera.
 Congratulations!
 You’re already on your way to getting ahead and becoming a better photographer.

 Shooting Modes: What Are They?
 What Do They Do?